SEND Information Report 2018-2019

 In all lessons we strive to provide our children with first quality teaching.
 We do this by using a broad range of teaching and learning styles to support the needs of all the children within our classes.
 Learning objectives are tailored to the children’s differing levels of ability and the achievement of our children is measured daily through pupil feedback and marking and half termly through more detailed assessment.

-Our classes are supported by knowledgeable, experienced teaching assistants and we run a range of catch up and intervention programmes to support children when needed.
+Our classes are supported by knowledgeable, experienced teaching assistants and we run a range of intervention programmes to support children when and where needed.

 Our half termly assessments are reviewed by our senior leaders where adjustments can be made to the support classes, groups or individuals receive.
 You will be kept informed of your child’s progress through interim and end of year reports as well as twice yearly parents evenings.
 You are of course welcome to speak to your child’s teacher informally at any time should you have any concerns.

-If we feel a child is still not making the kind of progress we would expect, despite intervention groups or if a child starts with us displaying a higher than expected level of need, the child may be considered as having Special Educational Needs (SEN).
+If we feel a child is still not making the kind of progress we would expect, despite support or if a child displays a higher than expected level of need, the child may be considered as having Special Educational Needs (SEN).
 If this is the case your child will be supported as they previously had been but we would begin to look more closely at what might be causing barriers to their learning.
-They will be placed on the schools SEN register and parents will be kept fully informed of this process.
+They will be placed on the schools SEND (Special Educational Needs and Disability) register and parents will be kept fully informed of this process.

 Approximately 1/5 of children have some special educational need at some point in their school career and this is as different and unique as the child itself.
 Children can be moved on and off the register at any time in their school career.
 It may be the short term boost a child needs to catch them up to an expected level or it could mean a long term support to help a child make sense of the school curriculum.